Respiratory symptoms got you breathless? Try our canine respiratory panel -- we test for 6 canine respiratory pathogens from 1 nasal swab.

 • Shorten the time required to confirm a clinical diagnosis of Yersinia pestis

-• Ensure that animals and facilities are free of Yersinia pestis
+• Help ensure that animals and facilities are free of Yersinia pestis

 • Early prevention of spread of Yersinia pestis